FootLooseLabs/atom.js/README.md

 - No built-in authentication/authorization mechanism.
 You should implement it at service level or create a gateway service.
 - Limited support for message ordering guarantees across multiple services

-For additional questions or to report issues, please contact the development team.
+For additional questions or to report issues, feel free to reach out.